deors/deors-demos-microservices/readme.md

     </build>
 ```

 The server id in Spotify's plug-in configuration must match an existing credential in Maven's settings.
-This is the credential that will be used to publish new and updates images.
+This is the credential that will be used to publish new and updated images.

 Create the file `Dockerfile` and add the following content: